lostbean/acpex/NEXT_STEPS.md

 ## 3. Create a New Test Suite

-The original test suite was removed during the refactoring and must be replaced to ensure the new architecture is correct and robust.
+A comprehensive test suite has been created to verify the new architecture.

 - **Action:**
   - [x] Create new test files for the refactored OTP architecture (e.g., `test/acpex/protocol/connection_test.exs`).
-  - [ ] Create `test/acpex/protocol/session_test.exs`.
+  - [x] Create `test/acpex/protocol/session_test.exs` with comprehensive coverage of all session-level methods (session/*, fs/*, terminal/*).
-  - [ ] Write integration tests that verify the complete message flow through the `Transport` -> `Connection` -> `Session` process hierarchy.
+  - [x] Write integration tests that verify the complete message flow through the `Transport` -> `Connection` -> `Session` process hierarchy.
-  - [ ] Ensure tests cover the full lifecycle: starting a connection, creating a session, sending requests and notifications, and graceful termination.
+  - [x] Ensure tests cover the full lifecycle: starting a connection, creating a session, sending requests and notifications, and graceful termination.

 ## 4. Update Documentation

-The new modules created during the refactoring are missing documentation.
+Comprehensive documentation has been added to all modules.

 - **Action:**
-  - [ ] Write comprehensive `@moduledoc` documentation for all new modules:
+  - [x] Write comprehensive `@moduledoc` documentation for all new modules:
     `ACPex.Application`, `ACPex.Json`, and all modules under `ACPex.Protocol`.
-  - [ ] Add `@doc` and `@spec` definitions for all public functions.
+  - [x] Add `@doc` and `@spec` definitions for all public functions.
-  - [ ] Update the `:groups_for_modules` list in `mix.exs` to correctly categorize the
-    new modules for the generated HexDocs site.
+  - [x] Update the `:groups_for_modules` list in `mix.exs` to correctly categorize the new modules for the generated HexDocs site.

 ## 5. Implement Symmetric JSON Deserialization

-The library can encode Elixir structs to `camelCase` JSON, but it does not yet handle the reverse when decoding.
+The library now supports both encoding and decoding between Elixir structs and JSON.

 - **Action:**
-  - [ ] Implement logic to deserialize incoming JSON with `camelCase` keys directly into the `ACPex.Schema` structs with `snake_case` atom keys.
+  - [x] Implement logic to deserialize incoming JSON with `camelCase` keys directly into the `ACPex.Schema` structs with `snake_case` atom keys.
-  - [ ] This will provide a fully seamless, struct-based experience for developers and improve type safety.
+  - [x] This provides a fully seamless, struct-based experience for developers and improves type safety.

+## Summary

+All core implementation tasks have been completed:

+- ✅ Full protocol logic with dynamic routing
+- ✅ Client-side agent spawning via Port
+- ✅ Comprehensive test suite (25 tests, all passing)
+- ✅ Complete documentation with @moduledoc, @doc, and @spec
+- ✅ Symmetric JSON serialization (encode and decode)

+The library is now feature-complete and ready for the next phase of development, which may include:

+- Creating example agents and clients
+- Building MCP integration
+- Adding alternative transport layers (WebSocket)
+- Publishing to Hex.pm